columbiadb/columbiadb.github.io/syllabus.md

 * survey a discussed database topic area in terms of idea adoption
 * suggest an above and beyond target for your project
-* read about a topic not covered and give a lecture
+* learn a topic/system/etc not covered and teach us
+* implement a paper/idea
 * __your ideas here__